goki/goki.github.io/README.md

 # goki.github.io

-This is the GoKi / GoGi Website
+This is the GoKi / GoGi Website: https://GoKi.dev